mvolkmann/blog/src/smalltalk.md

 The Boolean literal values are `true` and `false`.

+Characters are represented by the `Character` class.
+Printable literal characters are preceded by a dollar sign.
+For example, `$a`.
+Non-printable characters can be obtained from unary class methods in the `Character` class.
+For example, `Character space`, `Character tab`, and `Character cr`.

+Strings are represented by the `String` class.
-Strings are delimited by single quotes, not double quotes.
+Literal strings are delimited by single quotes, not double quotes.

 Literal arrays between with `#(`, end with `)`, and contain space-separated values.